- Overview

 Verify that your analytics field can categorize applications as organic, sponsored, or Indeed Targeted Ad. | ||

-Check that your SSL certificate is valid and up-to-date. |
+Verify that your SSL certificate is valid and current. |

 Send disposition data to Indeed